wychlw/support-matrix/Duo/ThreadX/blink.md

 make
 ```

-This will generate an executable file `mailbox_test`.
+This will generate the `mailbox_test` executable file.

-If this process does not proceed as expected, please refer to the [project introduction](https://milkv.io/zh/docs/duo/getting-started/rtoscore) to troubleshoot.
+If the process is not normal, refer to the [Project Introduction](https://milkv.io/zh/docs/duo/getting-started/rtoscore) to troubleshoot.

 ### Deploy Executable File